 The AATE programme – co-founded by former Investec CEO Stephen Koseff – aims to rapidly grow the pool of available Cloud-certified technology skills to support the broader corporate market, while also helping to manage the ever-increasing cost of these in-demand skills.

 As an early-stage supporter of the initiative, which is currently onboarding other corporate sponsors, Investec has provided seed capital to support the initial launch phase of the programme that targets unemployed university graduates.

 “In South Africa, we have more than 600,000 unemployed university graduates,” says Laing.
 “If we take in 10% of graduates, who possibly studied the wrong degree or are just struggling to find a job – those are the 60,000 people we’re targeting for our academy.”

 After an aptitude test is taken online, each successful candidate will be enrolled in a 12-month programme suited to their skill set.
 The AATE offers three learning paths: Cloud-certified software engineers, security engineers and data scientists.

 Each accelerated learning track comprises two phases: the first consists of three months of intensive full-time training with the AATE.
 The second phase entails a nine-month internship, combined with part-time learning modules, which are supported by a mentor.
 A monthly stipend will be payable for the full 12-month cycle.

 On completion of the programme, students will take the Institute of Chartered Information Technology Professionals (ICITP) board exam, that will provide them with a South African Qualifications Authority (SAQA)-recognised qualification in their chosen specialisation.

-Graduates will also receive assistance to find full-time employment or gig work, either with the company where they interned or elsewhere within the burgeoning tech job market.
+Graduates will also receive assistance to find full-time employment or gig work in their tech career, either with the company where they interned or elsewhere within the burgeoning tech job market.